romyt/libvirt-k8s-provisioner/README.md

 The playbook is meant to be ran against a local host or a remote host that has access to subnets that will be created, defined under **vm_host** group, depending on how many clusters you want to configure at once.

+First install ansible on the client (automation machine) specify --user to avoir missing netaddr library not found error pip3 install --upgrade --user ansible

-First of all, you need to install required collections to get started:
+Second of all, you need to install required collections to get started:

     ansible-galaxy collection install -r requirements.yml